trpc-group/trpc-cpp/docs/en/proto_management.md

 [中文](../zh/proto_management.md)

 # Overview

-tRPC uses protocol buffers as the default interface definition language (IDL).
+tRPC uses `Protobuf` as the default interface definition language (IDL).
 When calling between services, the proto interface file is used as the external user interface of the service, and there should be a relatively unified management method.

 Conventional practice: the proto file of each service is managed by itself.
 When the services need to communicate, copy a copy of the proto file, and then use the protoc tool to generate stub code for use.
 This approach results in multiple copies of the proto file for each service , the copies of different proto files are not updated in time, resulting in inconsistent upstream and downstream protocols, resulting in intercommunication problems.